scherbo/scherbo.com/posts/personal-blog-with-deno.md

 }
 ```

-It accept html template string and an HTTP status code and returns a new
+It accept html template string, an HTTP status code and returns a new instance
-instance of html Response.
+of html Response.

 Now let's get back the `App` and `.get()` method: